 - You experience side effects from medicine after surgery.

 - You experience persistent fever.

 - You have chills.

 - You develop warmth or redness around the bandage.

 - Your pain increases.

 - You develop significant swelling in the calf.

 - You develop shortness of breath.

 Bunion surgery can relieve foot pain.
 It can improve the alignment and motion of your big toe.
-There are several types of bunion surgeries.
 The type of bunion surgery performed depends on the severity of your bunion.

 Every bunion surgery is custom for each individual.
-The length of your recovery will depend on the type of bunion surgery and how well you follow your surgeon’s instructions after surgery.
+The length of your recovery will depend on the type of bunion surgery and how well you follow your surgeon’s instructions after surgery to ascertain proper healing.